trishasalas/the-events-calendar/readme.txt

 * Incorporated updated Icelandic translation files courtesy of Baldvin Örn Berndsen
 * Incorporated updated German translation files courtesy of Oliver Heinrich
+* Fixed a bug where the wrong date was showing in the title of the page when a date was selected in the tribe bar
+* Fixed a bug where previous and next events links were (or were not) showing up when they're supposed to

 = 3.8 =